cahilld/stream3djangoproject/README.md

 Stream 3 Django project

-What this project does -
-Needs it fulfils - Lightweight productivity workflow app Functionality -
+What this project does - This app allows users to login and input projects that need to be done and a priority system which the user can customise forcing users to select just one project which needs to be done next, Needs it fulfils - Lightweight productivity workflow app Functionality - Login create items tasks or projects, and automatically organise by priority to show what needss to be done next.
+The shopping cart will be a donation page to keep the website running.
-Technologies used -
+Technologies used - Django, Bootstrap, Pencil, SQL, Deployment method
-Deployment method
 Testing -
 Accreditation -
+Mockup file: stream3mockup.png

 Requirements:
 Multiple app Django apps for each separate reusable component